Election bill defeat revives fight over the filibuster - News Break

 “This is not some kind of game,” said Sen. Amy Klobuchar, D-Minn., the chair of the Rules Committee.

-Advocates of filibuster reforms are counting on Democrats to stay united as they gear up for a summer showdown, pouring millions of dollars in campaign ads and pressuring Biden and Democratic senators to change the rules.
+Advocates of filibuster reforms are counting on Democrats to stay united as they gear up for a , pouring millions of dollars in campaign ads and pressuring Biden and Democratic senators to change the rules.

 Among the proposals being discussed for changing the filibuster is lowering the 60-vote threshold — to 55 or 51, with Vice President Kamala Harris able to serve as a tiebreaker.
 Some also want to require opponents of legislation to filibuster the old-fashioned way, standing and speaking on the Senate floor.